-A copy of Council's General Purpose Financial Reports that includes the Audit of Accounts prepared by Forsyths Chartered Accountants for the Year ended 30 June 2016 is included as a separate document to the Annual Report.
+A copy of Council's General Purpose Financial Reports that includes the Audit of Accounts prepared by the Audit Office of New South Wales for the Year ended 30 June 2017 is included as a separate document to the Annual Report.
 The financial reports can be found on Council's website.